Dark345/Dark345/README.md

 - 👋 Hi, I’m @Dark345, System Administrator on various platforms
 - 👀 I'm a crypto enthusiast and IT employee
-- 🌱 Node Operator on ETH2, ADA, BTSG
+- 🌱 Node Operator on ETH, ADA, BTSG, CANTO
 - 📫 https://www.hwlegnano.it

 <!---